LorenzDuremdes/Second-Brain/family.md

-1. healthier families usually are more open than unhealthier ones^[Codependency For Dummies by Darlene Lancer, p.
+1. healthier families usually are more open than unhealthier ones ^[[[Codependency]] For Dummies by Darlene Lancer, p.
 104]